tdwg/website/conferences/2023/instructions-for-abstract-submission/index.md

 The submitting author should see the `Submit for Technical Review` button (below the `Validate` button).
 Clicking this button sends your abstract to the editors for consideration as part of TDWG 2023. **This step must be completed by the deadline of 1 July.**

-You should receive an auto-generated confirmation email (be sure to find this in your email).
+You should receive an auto-generated confirmation email (be sure to find this in your mailbox).

 On your ARPHA dashboard, the status of the manuscript will change to **in pre-submission review** and will be in read-only mode for authors.